-Join us as we explore the pandemic’s implications for health and health inequalities.
-In this webinar, we share our learning so far, focusing on groups of people who have been particularly affected such as young people and black and minority ethnic groups.
+Catch up on our webinar, recorded on the 12 August, where we discussed the pandemic’s implications for health and health inequalities.
+In this webinar we shared our learning so far, focusing on groups of people who have been particularly affected such as young people and Black and minority ethnic groups.

-As we move towards post-COVID-19 recovery, we look at what's needed to address health inequalities and to create the conditions for everyone to live a healthy life.
+And, as we move towards post-COVID-19 recovery, we explored what is needed to address health inequalities and to create the conditions for everyone to live a healthy life.